 The Final Paper is a legal research paper on a criminal procedure topic selected by the student.
 I must pre-approve the chosen topic.
-Students must email me no later than February 26, 2024, with their proposed topic and a one paragraph description of what they expect to cover.
-Further information regarding the paper will be provided in class.
+Students must email me no later than March 3, 2025, with a one-page summary of their proposed topic(s) for the Final Paper.